awsdocs/aws-config-developer-guide/doc_source/rds-instance-public-access-check.md

 # rds\-instance\-public\-access\-check<a name="rds-instance-public-access-check"></a>

-Checks whether the Amazon Relational Database Service \(RDS\) instances are not publicly accessible\.
-The rule is non\-compliant if the publiclyAccessible field is true in the instance configuration item\.
+Check whether the Amazon Relational Database Service instances are not publicly accessible\.
+The rule is NON\_COMPLIANT if the `publiclyAccessible` field is true in the instance configuration item\.

 **Identifier:** RDS\_INSTANCE\_PUBLIC\_ACCESS\_CHECK